List of Marvel Comics characters: A: Arsenal

-Fictional character biography

 Arsenal is a fighting robot unit created by Howard Stark and a group of Allied scientists near the end of World War II as a last resort in the event of an Axis victory.
 After the Allied victory, Arsenal is placed in storage.
 In the present day, Arsenal is underneath Avengers Mansion and suddenly attacks the Avengers when the group are battling Unicorn.
 However, Iron Man successfully drives Arsenal off.

 Arsenal is later guided by Mistress into erroneously believing the Allies lost World War II, defeating several Avengers until confronted by Thor and the Scarlet Witch.
 On the verge of defeat, Arsenal apparently self-destructs while Iron Man confronts Mistress programmed with Maria Stark's brain patterns.
 Once Iron Man unmasks and explains that the Allies won, the computer program wipes its own memory.

 Arsenal actually faked its own destruction.
 It attacks Edwin Jarvis when She-Hulk and the Hulk visit Avengers Mansion.
 Arsenal then incapacitates She-Hulk, and the enraged Hulk destroys Arsenal.

 Iron Man eventually learns that only a "Beta" unit had been destroyed and that an "Alpha" unit remained deactivated beneath Avengers Mansion, and is tasked by Homeland Security with shutting it down without informing the other Avengers due to the security risk it poses.
 Iron Man tracks the unit, but is unaware that the Avengers have followed.
 Arsenal is activated when transmission codes are radioed to Iron Man, which results in a battle between the new unit and the Avengers.
 Iron Man then realizes that Arsenal was activated by interference with its signal, which was set to "inert".
 Iron Man occupies Arsenal while Warbird stops the interference's source, causing Arsenal to deactivate.
 Arsenal is then dismantled.

 Arsenal is fully reassembled and under control, as it is later used as a test for a group of Avengers recruits under the pretext that it is out of control.

-During the "Iron Man 2020" event, Arno Stark recreates the eScape variations of Arsenal and Mistress to serve as new bodies for copies of Howard and Maria.

-Powers and abilities
+Powers and abilities of Arsenal

 Both units of Arsenal possess amplified strength and durability.
 The Beta unit also possesses air jets and inertia darts, can radiate an electro-stun field and project a high-intensity laser beam from its eyes.
 The Alpha unit possesses a flame-thrower, multiple gun systems, and a toxic gas dispenser.